xcat2/xcat-core/docs/source/guides/admin-guides/references/man8/mknb.8.rst

 The \ **mknb**\  command is run by xCAT automatically, when xCAT is installed on the management node.
 It creates a network boot root image (used for node discovery, BMC programming, and flashing) for the same architecture that the management node is.
-So you normally do not need to run the \ **mknb**\ command yourself.
+So you normally do not need to run the
+\ **mknb**\  command yourself.

 If you do run \ **mknb**\  to add custom utilities to your boot root image, and you have an xCAT Hierarchical Cluster with service nodes that each have a local /tftpboot directory (site sharedtftp=0), you will also need to copy the generated root image to each service node.

-Presently, only the arch x86_64 is supported.
+Presently, the architectures x86_64 and ppc64 are supported.

 *******